Skip to main content

 Signal 5: Decreasing Long-Term Debt

 Moving to the balance sheet, this signal looks at whether long-term debt relative to average total assets has decreased.
-A reduction in leverage means the company is paying down its obligations, which lowers financial risk.
+A reduction in use means the company is paying down its obligations, which lowers financial risk.
 Companies that take on less debt tend to have greater flexibility during economic downturns and are less likely to face solvency issues.
 The source of funds for debt repayment usually comes from operating cash flow, which ties this signal back to the profits criteria.

 Signal 6: Higher Current Ratio